Taxes and Capital Structure

 Purdue University - Krannert School of Management

-We use a quasi-experimental setting to identify nearly 500 shifts in statutory corporate and personal income tax rates during 1981 to 2009.
-We exploit those tax changes to assess the effect of corporate and personal taxes on capital structure.
-We find taxes to be economically and statistically significant determinants of capital structure.
-Across OECD countries, taxes are as important as other traditional variables in explaining capital structure choices.
+We use nearly 500 shifts in statutory corporate and personal income tax rates as natural experiments to assess the effect of corporate and personal taxes on capital structure.
+We find both corporate and personal income taxes to be significant determinants of capital structure.
+Based on ex-post observed summary statistics, across OECD countries, taxes appear to be as important as other traditional variables in explaining capital structure choices.
 The results are stronger among corporate tax payers, dividend payers, and companies that are more likely to have an individual as the marginal investor.
-The effect of taxes also varies in sensible ways across countries.
-For example, tax changes have no effect on capital structure in countries with high tax evasion.

 Keywords: Taxes, Capital structure choices